syncsynchalt/ill-generator/README.md

    it only prints the decimal number (since it's the same in hex and dec).
 * `%nnnn{num}`:
    prints the 32-bit number {num}..{num+3} as capital hex with leading "0x" then in parenthetical decimal, unless the number is less than 0x0a in which case it only prints the decimal number (since it's the same in hex and dec).
+* `%nnnnn{num}`:
+   prints the 40-bit number {num}..{num+4} as capital hex with leading "0x" then in parenthetical decimal, unless the number is less than 0x0a in which case it only prints the decimal number (since it's the same in hex and dec).
+* `%nnnnnn{num}`:
+   prints the 48-bit number {num}..{num+5} as capital hex with leading "0x" then in parenthetical decimal, unless the number is less than 0x0a in which case it only prints the decimal number (since it's the same in hex and dec).
 * `%stop`: